kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 ## A practical example

-I'm going to walk you through the process of making an Azure Dev Centre in Terraform, this is co-incidentally something I need as a pre-requisite to building a [Dev Box](https://azure.microsoft.com/en-us/products/dev-box/) in the Azure.
+Lets get started making the Dev Centre resource module in Terraform, this is co-incidentally something I need as a pre-requisite to building a [Dev Box](https://azure.microsoft.com/en-us/products/dev-box/) in the Azure.
 The repo address for this will be:

 <https://github.com/Azure/terraform-azurerm-avm-res-devcenter-devcenter>

 It's *a very simple example* with a limited number of inputs, a good place to start!

-Lets check the Hashicorp documentation to make sure there is support for it in the AzureRM Terraform provider, and here it is:
+We'll check the Hashicorp documentation to make sure there is support for it in the AzureRM Terraform provider, and here it is:

 <https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/dev_center>